 The prolonged cooking time in a slow cooker is ideal for cooking tougher and inexpensive cuts of meat.
 After long hours of slow cooking at a low temperature, the meat turns out tender and flavorful.
 It also extracts every last bit of flavor from the ingredients resulting in a robust and flavorful soup.

-Slow cookers are great for cooking beans such as this Black Bean Soup and Red Bean Soup.
+Slow cookers are great for cooking beans such as Black Bean Soup and Red Bean Soup.
 The beans will definitely soften due to the long cooking time.
 You also do not have to pre-soak as long as you would if you’re cooking them on a stovetop.

 Pressure cooking is the process of cooking food using steam pressure inside a tightly sealed pot.
 As heat has nowhere to escape, pressure is built up gradually from the trapped steam and causes temperatures to rise rapidly inside the pot.
 This allows food to cook much faster compared to other methods.
 You can cook at lightning speed with fantastic results.